-As well as Jane and her family, the Jiinue group is flourishing.
+The Jiinue group is flourishing too.
 The use of push-pull spreads quickest in densely populated areas like this, and the group is tightly knit and active.
 "Many are interested in joining our group," says Jane.
 "This will help us grow, and it will help the area become food secure."